DawshErfan/Rock_Papper_Scissor_app_flutter/README.md

 ## Overview

 The Rock Paper Scissors app is a simple and fun Flutter application that allows users to play the classic game of Rock, Paper, Scissors against a computer opponent.
-This app serves as a great example of using Flutter to build interactive mobile applications with basic game logic.
+This app is a great example of using Flutter to build interactive mobile applications with basic game logic.

 ## Features